How to Help Heal Your C-Section Scar

 So, continuing to think big picture, the scar tissue itself can take up to 2 years to fully heal.
 Because of that, you will want to keep your scar in mind when you are continuing to rehab and work to mobilize the tissue.
 If you are further along in your C-section recovery, here are a few mobilizing activities to try that can still help even if you are years post-surgical.
 And a side note - I don’t want that number to discourage you or make you feel like it will never heal!
 But instead it is just a reminder to be gentle with yourself and remember that your body just did something amazing…and you didn’t just heal, you came back STRONGER!

-If you are having issues with your scar or simply recovering from your C-section, my Mind Body Core is a GREAT option for C-section specific guided program.
+If you are having issues with your scar or simply recovering from your C-section, my Mind Body Core Program is a GREAT option for C-section specific guided program.
 My program includes education on what a C-section is, weekly scar massage work, scar healing guidance from day 1, education on how to use binders/bloomers for support, 20+ videos for functional movement with a C-section and a 2 week pre-phase for C-section mom’s for BEST possible healing outcomes!
 Check it out by clicking below!

 Pain after birth should not be the expectation or your reality.
 There are resources and professionals out there with the tools to help you.
 We may not be to the point in our society where we get handed these resources on a silver platter, but until we get to that point (and trust me, I’m doing everything I can to be that resource for YOU), go out there, be the assertive person that you are, and get the help that you need and deserve!